aragami-xd/proto-8x-kbd8x-mkii/README.md

 Insta ban if you mention iso support

-Board dimension and layout is based on [ai03's kbd8x-mkii's](https://github.com/ai03-2725/KBD8X-MKII-PCB/blob/master), the rest has been reworked from scratch
+Board dimension and layout is based on [ai03's kbd8x-mkii's repo](https://github.com/ai03-2725/KBD8X-MKII-PCB/blob/master), the rest has been reworked from scratch.
+All credits of the board goes to him and kbdfans

 Todo list:
 - ~~Swap out mcu for a different one like rp2040~~ (good luck finding at32u4 for cheap nowadays)